 Location: Baltimore, Maryland

-- This role functions at an intermediate level, with responsibility for independent management of simple to moderately complex grants/contracts, including sub award agreements.
-These grants, contracts and awards may involve detailed budgets, sub awards, pharmaceutical company clinical trials and private sponsors.
+- This role functions at an intermediate level, with responsibility for independent management of simple to moderately complex grants/contracts, including those from NIH, NSF, DOD and NASA.
+These grants, contracts and awards may involve detailed budgets, subawards and special instructions in RFA, career awards, training awards, multi-project grants, complex Foundation grants, subawards from other institutions on their federal pass-through grants and pharmaceutical company clinical trials.

 Specific Duties & Responsibilities